Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

         }
 ```

+### Discount future payments

+You can discount future subscription payments when the custom promotion action `discount_future_subscription_payments` has been applied to an order.
+Example:

+- We have a subscription that will cost $30 a month, but has the promotion `Discount future subscription payments by 10%` applied
+- The actual monthly price of the subscription will be $27, forever.

 ## Caveats

 1. This plugin overrides any set OrderItemCalculationStrategies.
 The strategy in this plugin is used for calculating the